-- Access to the physical book - the solution could be borrowing a copy of the book through your local public library.
+- Access to the physical book the solution could be borrowing a copy of the book through your local public library. - Access to sources of internet solution can be doing lessons collaboratively as a whole class.

 Author: Sarah Florence Davidson & Robert Davidson Illustrator: Janine Gibbons